 - the time limit for making such a referral; and

 We will do this within two weeks of the day on which the internal complaints process is exhausted.

 Telephone: 02890 233821 or Freephone 0800 34 34 24

 Important information to help us with your complaint

 You should make your complaint as soon as possible after you first become aware of the matters you are complaining about and, in any event, within six months of that time.
 We may consider a complaint made outside that time depending on the circumstances of the complaint.

 In order for us to fully investigate your complaint, you should give us as much information about the issue as possible and provide copies of any supporting evidence you refer to in the complaint.
 We will only use this information in relation to the specific complaint you have lodged.
-If you have any queries regarding the information you give us, please contact the Communications Office.
+If you have any queries regarding the information you give us, please contact the Complaints Officer.